Couple Viewing New Construction Home At Sunset

 How Do USDA Construction Loans Work?

-USDA construction loans offer up to 100% financing, meaning they cover everything associated with the home build, and buyers aren't required to come up with a down payment.
-Not only do they cover single-family homes, but they may also cover some condos and manufactured homes.
+USDA construction loans offer up to 100% financing, meaning they cover everything associated with the home build, and buyers aren’t required to come up with a down payment.
+A USDA construction loan will let you finance the purchase of land for your homesite as well as the cost of the construction itself, including permits and any necessary fees.

 The construction loan covers expenses such as: